Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

 **World Events**

-World events API provides many event listeners that fires when a specific type of event happens to a Minecraft world, events such as `beforeChat`, `entityHurt`, `playerSpawn`, `worldInitialize` and many more.
+World events API provides many event listeners that fires when a specific type of events happen in/to a Minecraft world, events such as `beforeChat`, `entityHurt`, `playerSpawn`, `worldInitialize` and many more.

 ::: tip
 Check out Microsoft docs to see what world events are available in Minecraft: [Events documentation](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/minecraft/server/events)